 You would be then asked to upload the documents and sign the same with your digital signature.

-- Verification of Documents: Once you submit the application, the department officer will verify your application.
+- Verification of Documents: Once you apply, the department officer will verify your application.
 If all the documents are found to be authentic, then he/she shall grant you the registration certificate, or else your application might be rejected after giving reasons.

 - Grant of Registration Certificate: The department shall grant you the registration certificate then.

 3. Application of GST Tax Rates on Restaurant Business

-The GST tax rate has been defined as per the different categories of the restaurant as explained in the beginning of the article which is as follows:
+The GST tax rate has been defined as per the different categories of the restaurant as explained at the beginning of the article which is as follows:

-- Category 1: Supply of food/drinks in restaurant without AC and without license to serve liquor
+- Category 1: Supply of food/drinks in the restaurant without AC and without the license to serve liquor

 GST Tax rate: 5% without input tax credit (ITC)

-- Category 2: Supply of food/drinks in restaurant having AC facility at any time during the year
+- Category 2: Supply of food/drinks in the restaurant having AC facility at any time during the year

 GST Tax rate: 5% with full Input Tax Credit (ITC)

-- Category 3: Supply of food/drinks in air-conditioned restaurant in 5 star or above-rated hotels
+- Category 3: Supply of food/drinks in an air-conditioned restaurant in 5 star or above-rated hotels

 GST Tax rate: 18% with full Input Tax Credit (ITC) above rated hotels